 INTRODUCTION POON HILL TREK

 1.The POONHILL trek is named in memory of Major Tek (Tul) Bahadur PUN whose memorial plaque can be found on the top of POONHILL, the official highlight of the trek.
 Major Pun was a Ghurka who joined the British Army, earned the Victoria Cross for bravery – saving actress Joanna Lumley’s soldier father in the process.
 Joanna later campaigned for him and all Ghurkha’s in general to be allowed settlement in the UK after having served for the British after a number of years.

-Major Pun also sought to improve schooling in the area around Myagdi and spent lots of time on the mountain top, now named after him, enjoying the magnificent views of the Dhaulagiri and Annapurna ranges.
+Major Pun also sought to improve schooling in the area around Myagdi and spent lots of time on the mountain top, now named after him, enjoying the magnificent views of the Dhaulaghiri and Annapurna ranges.

 2. We did the trek 18 years ago, in March 2001 with our 2 children aged then 6 and 8.
-The rhododendrons were in bloom but the weather was so unstable that during the 7 days trek we hardly saw any mountains nor immediate surrounding scenery of the trail.
+The rhododendrons were in full bloom but the weather was so unstable that during the 7 days trek we hardly saw any mountains nor immediate surrounding scenery of the trail.